-As of December 31, 2002, we had outstanding variable rate borrowings of approximately \$1,229 million and €132 million.
+As of December 31, 2002, we had outstanding variable rate borrowings of approximately \$1,229 million and $\in$ 132 million.
 For the year ended December 31, 2002, the weighted average interest rate of these borrowings was 5.83% and 6.62%, respectively.
 These rates do not consider the effects of interest rate hedging activities.

 On October 17, 2003, we amended our senior secured credit facilities.
 The amendment provides, among other things, for changes to certain financial covenants, including the leverage and interest coverage ratios, the annual amount of permitted capital expenditures, and the consolidated net worth covenant.
 With the exception of the changes relating to capital expenditures, these changes to the financial covenants apply to the quarterly period ended September 30, 2003 and will continue through the quarterly period ended December 31, 2004.
 The amendment also allows for the issuance of \$205 million of additional term B and term C loans, which was accomplished on October 22, 2003, the net proceeds of which have been applied to pay down our revolving loan facility by approximately \$53 million, and the remainder of the net proceeds have been applied to repay, in full, the term A loan.
 The amendment also allows us to issue additional senior unsecured notes up to a maximum of \$800 million.
-As a result of our recent refinancing of our term loan A, we do not have scheduled term debt maturities under our senior secured credit facilities until the second quarter 2005.
-In each of 2005 and 2006, our scheduled term debt maturities under our senior secured credit facilities are approximately \$12 million per annum.
+As a result of our recent refinancing of our term loan A, we do not have scheduled term debt maturities under our senior secured credit facilities are approximately \$12 million per annum.
 Our \$400 million revolving credit facility matures in June of 2005.
 We anticipate addressing the maturity of this facility within the next 12 months.